Ramana-Gouda/Photoflow/README.md

 **Photo Workflow Automation for HDR and Panorama Photography (v47.1)**

-This program automates the management and processing of large quantities of RAW image files.
+This script automates the management and processing of large quantities of RAW image files.
 It is designed to perform the preparatory steps for panorama construction: sorting sequences, generating intermediate HDR files, and organizing the folder structure.

 **Functionality**